Skip to content

 09 March 2021

-Could you tell us a bit about your role at Veolia Water Technologies UK?
+Could you tell us a bit about your role at Veolia?

 Why is it so important to address the issue of phosphorus in wastewater?

 The other issue is that we rely on phosphorus as a key ingredient in agricultural fertiliser and animal feed.
 However, it is a finite resource and a valuable mineral that is chiefly obtained from mining.
-None of these mines are located in the UK or even Europe, meaning there is significant environmental impact due to importing from countries such as Morocco, China or the United States.
-This in turn means that phosphorus recovery techniques combined with more responsible use of the mineral has a role to play in reducing the UK’s carbon footprint.
+None of these mines are located in the UK or even Europe, meaning there is a significant environmental impact due to importing from countries such as Morocco, China or the United States.
+In turn, this means that phosphorus recovery techniques combined with more responsible use of the mineral has a role to play in reducing the UK’s carbon footprint.

 What options are there for phosphorus management?

-Finally, there is also the option of phosphorus recovery processes that enable reuse of this valuable resource.
-Our allows the phosphorus to be extracted from the wastewater as the phosphate mineral struvite.
+Finally, there is also the option of phosphorus recovery processes that enable the reuse of this valuable resource.
+This process allows the phosphorus to be extracted from the wastewater as the phosphate mineral struvite.

 What are the benefits of phosphorus recovery?